ClintMadara/Securing-the-Network-with-pfSense-firewall-Blocking-Legacy-Insecure-Protocols/README.md

 *Made sure that that the firewall is the default gateway for all machines in the network settings
 <img width="405" height="449" alt="Screenshot 2026-05-03 160727" src="https://github.com/user-attachments/assets/4c49ac56-6a13-415f-b50d-8543ee220199" /> <br>

-I then verified connectivity off all machines to the firewall <br>
+I then verified connectivity off all machines to the firewall <br> <br>
 <img width="994" height="511" alt="Screenshot 2026-05-03 161832" src="https://github.com/user-attachments/assets/0fb9e28a-2228-409a-84a3-4b91a5f464b7" /> <br>

 I also verified connectivity from firewall to machines <br><br>